Frequently Asked Questions (click to expand)

 Every single month we invest literally thousands of pounds into advertising and promotion across social networks, search engines and even in the national press (coming soon).
 Chances are you've probably seen one of our ads somewhere, or perhaps you even found us through an ad.

-By advertising your plate with us and paying a small monthly/annual fee, you are effectively 'buying in' to this promotion for your plate at a fraction of what it would cost you to do it yourself.
+By advertising your plate with us and paying a small monthly/annual fee, you are effectively 'buying in' to this promotion for your plate on a pay-as-you-go basis at a fraction of what it would cost you to do it yourself.

-You are also in full control of your advertisement and the costs.
-As soon as your plate sells, simply let us know and the fees stop.
-If for any reason you're not happy with our service and want to cancel or remove your advert, again let us know and the fees stop.
+You are always in full control of your advertisement and the costs.
+As soon as your plate sells, simply let us know and the advertising fees stop immediately.
+If for any reason you're not happy with our service and want to cancel or remove your advert, again, just let us know and the fees stop immediately.

 Yes, you can cancel/remove your advert at any time.
 Simply log in to your account and click the 'Remove' link next to your advert to remove it from our website and cancel any further payments to us.